Azrux/Azrux/README.md

   <br>
 </p>

-<h3>Little facts about me 👩‍🦱</h3>
+<h3>Little facts about me</h3>

 - 🧞 I'm a Tech Enthusiast since childhood.
-- 🔭 I’m currently working as Fullstack Web Development.
+- 🔭 I’m currently working as Fullstack Web Developer.
 - 👯 I’m looking to learn more and more.
 - ⚡ Fun fact: I love the piano and videogames.
 <br>